BjornKennethHolmstrom/TiTo/README.md

 - Add manual time entries
 - Drag-and-drop interface for reordering projects
 - View and edit time entries
-- Chart displaying time spent on different projects
+- Charts displaying time spent on different projects, both total and in selected time ranges
 - Local data storage using IndexedDB
 - Import/Export of database from/into .JSON-file
 - Built with vanilla JavaScript, HTML, and CSS